Get News & Updates Directly To Your Inbox

 Do you have your bowl of Halloween candy ready for trick-or-treaters this year?
-Trick-or-treating is such a beloved Halloween tradition; you would think that’s been around forever!
+Trick-or-treating is such a beloved Halloween tradition you would think it's been around forever.
 But you might be surprised to learn it’s actually a fairly new American custom that has its roots in centuries-old celebrations from Europe.

 Fast forward several centuries and people began dressing up as ghosts and demons and preformed ‘tricks’ in exchange for food and drink.
 This practice was known as ‘mumming’ and is likely one of the earliest examples of modern-day trick-or-treating.

 As the years progressed, similar customs popped up all around Europe.
 In England, poor people would go to the doors of the wealthy and offer to pray for their dead loved ones in exchange for soul cakes.
 In Scotland and Ireland, young people would dress up in costumes and do some sort of trick, such as singing, for treats such as food, drink or money.